tiffanysun1/mojo-gpu-puzzles/book/src/bonuses/part5.md

 The goal isn't just to make Tensor Cores faster - it's to understand why they can be slower, how to systematically diagnose performance problems, and how to apply principled optimization techniques.

-Master this challenge, and you'll have the skills to optimize any GPU workload, regardless of the hardware features available.
+Complete this challenge, and you'll have the skills to optimize any GPU workload, regardless of the hardware features available.